madeintandem/jsonb_accessor/README.md

 ## Scopes

+Jsonb Accessor provides several scopes to make it easier to query `jsonb` columns. `jsonb_contains`, `jsonb_number_where`, `jsonb_time_where`, and `jsonb_where` are available on all `ActiveRecord::Base` subclasses and don't require that you make use of the `jsonb_accessor` declaration.

-Let's say we have a class that looks like this:
+If a class does have a `jsonb_accessor` declaration, then we define one custom scope.
+So, let's say we have a class that looks like this:

 ```ruby
 class Product < ActiveRecord::Base